sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

     >_Filter Files_ will be filtered and ignored in web packing process.

     >_Externals_ is the list of NPM modules that are part of the MDK Client application and should not be validated in the bundle.

-    >By default, automatically deploy option is selected, In other words, the application is automatically deployed from Mobile Services to your MDK client.

 3. Confirm the destination name and application id match where you want to deploy.